top of page

 • Need to wash the whole nappy after each use

-• Can take long to dry (depending on how the layers are sewn in)
+• Can take a long time to dry (Depending on how the layers are sewn-in)

-You would need about 24 all-in-ones to wash every second day.
-Note: Sizing - OSFM will only start fitting when baby is 5+kg.
-For newborn phase you would need 32 nb AIOs to wash every second day, just note that newborns pee a lot for the size of the nappy, therefore nappies that can absorb fully (eg fitteds, prefolds and flats) is recommended for newborn stage since it can cope better with the output
+* NOTE: OSFM will only start fitting when baby is 5+kg (brand dependent, so will only fit 7+kg).
+For newborn phase you will need 32 nb AIO's to wash every second day.
+Just note that newborns pee a lot for the size of the nappy ,therefore, nappies that can absorb fully (eg fitteds, prefolds and flats) are recommended for newborn stage since it can cope better with the output.

-A SIO is an AIO that has snap-in inserts.
-It should not be confused with an AI2 since it can only be used once (as the cover is not reusable between washes).
-This type of AIO is beneficial as it will dry quicker, but requires a little bit more effort (sorting and attaching inserts before use)
+A SIO is an AIO with snap in inserts.
+It should not be confused with an AI2 since it can only be used once before needing to be washed (Since the cover is not reusable between washes as it will absorb some urine).
+This type of AIO is beneficial as it will dry quicker, but requires a little more effort (sorting and attaching inserts before using).

-• Easy to use as it’s a one step process
+• Easy to use as it is a one step system

 • Trim fit